ZengHouran/mainpage/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hello, I'm Zeng Houran from China.
+Hello, I'm Zeng Houran (曾厚然) from China.
 I have a deep interest in human emotions and am eager to help individuals explore themselves through a blend of art and engineering.
 Currently, I'm learning the Cognitive Psychology as a research student at Hokkaido University.
 {style="text-align: justify;"}